Truss bridge: Smith truss

 The Smith truss, patented by Robert W Smith on July 16, 1867, has mostly diagonal criss-crossed supports.
 Smith's company used many variations of this pattern in the wooden covered bridges it built.

+The Pacific Bridge Company of Alameda, California was an early manufacturer of bridge kits based on the Smith design.
+The pre-manufactured kits were designed to be assembled on-site, and most were covered.
+One of the truss-bridge kits, sold in 1871 to the California Powder Works near Santa Cruz, California, remains in use.

 While most all of the bridges built in the 19th century in the Jackson County, Ohio, area used the Smith truss design, the Johnson Road Covered Bridge is the last known surviving example in the state.